Quilt Show – Quilt Registration ends on March 31. Why wait? Register your quilts today!

 Meg Mooar and Jane Eyes, Challenge Coordinators

-Please remember to write a short review on the card provided in the book you borrow.
-Our members appreciate your input.
+Thanks again for these Book Reviews.
+Please remember to jot a few notes and return the card provided in the book you borrow.

 Dee Plouffé, Library Chair